10 – Working Man – Rush

 # 5 – Out of Work – Gary U.S. Bonds

 At the halfway point on our 10 Best Rock Songs About Working list is the first of two songs written by Bruce Springsteen.
-There were many more we could have added by the Boss who wrote about the working life often early in his career.
+We could have added many more by the Boss who wrote about the working life often early in his career.
 However, this song was written by Bruce for his friend Gary U.S. Bonds, whom Bruce had paid tribute to for years by performing Bond’s classic “Quarter To Three” as an encore almost every night in the 1970s.
 The song’s title pretty much sums it all up.
 It was written in the early 1980s when the US was in a recession after President Jimmy Carter left office and as President Ronald Reagan began promoting his “Morning In America” theme.

 # 4 – Factory Girl – Rolling Stone